Looking After Yourself

 There are many alarms and devices available that can help people who live alone, ranging from telephone alarms, personal alarms, fall alarms, and daily calls.
 These products can notify emergency assistance or nominated people should a seizure occur.
 There are many of options available and costs and service types vary considerably.

-Epilepsy Action Australia will have information on these kinds of services.
+Epilepsy Action Australia will have information on these products.

 Some people may have a routine with family or neighbours to either call, drop in or notice abnormal behaviour (e.g. the blind not being raised, lights not on).